Last updated Wednesday, August 29, 9pm PST

 - They may at times be held in chains. (source)

 - The Sikh detainees have had their turbans taken away (source) (source).
 This is counter to federal prison policy (source).
 Turbans are an article of faith for orthodox Sikhs (source).
+A BOP spokesman told CNN that “upon arrival at FCI Sheridan, ICE detainees were not wearing turbans nor have they made a request to staff to obtain one.
+However, staff are working to secure a vendor to allow ICE detainees who wish to order turbans to do so through the institution’s commissary.” (source)

 - Sheridan Prison has not offered culturally sensitive food options, particularly to the majority of the men who are religious Sikhs fleeing persecution at home.
 They are vegetarian and have been offered food containing meat.
 This may have changed since the ACLU’s suit brought attention to the issues in the prison. (source)